jrentschler-jpg/SpringMVCFilmCRUD/README.md

 # Spring MVC Film C.R.U.D.
 Project

 ## Overview
-Use SpringMVC to interact with MYSQL database on a
+Use SpringMVC to interact with MYSQL database on a hosted site.

 ## Step by Step (Short Version)
+1. Landing Page index.html
+2. Choose desired option from button list
+3. Fill in search or new input information
+4. View search results
+5. Option to edit/delete returned information.
+6. Confirmation of user action

 ## Walkthrough (Long Version)